abtv/dotfiles/README.md

 ## Important decisions on MacOS

-### 1. Reduced key repeat rate
+### 1. Reduced a key repeat rate

-I'm a touch-typist and I don't like standard MacOS repeat rate. `install.sh` script will increase keyboard repeat rate.
+I'm a touch-typist and I don't like the standard MacOS key repeat rate. `install.sh` script will increase the keyboard repeat rate.

 ### 2. Map CapsLock to Control